dynjs/dynjs/README.markdown

 		Jitescript can be found at https://github.com/qmx/jitescript
 			Clone it (https://github.com/qmx/jitescript.git) and run mvn install to build and add to your repository

-		The 1.1.0-SNAPSHOT of aunit can be found at https://github.com/porcelli/aunit Clone it (https://github.com/porcelli/aunit.git) and run mvn install to build and add to your repository